Fredholm realizations of elliptic symbols on manifolds with boundary: Relation to boundary value problems

 We start by recalling the general context of elliptic boundary value problems, initially for a single differential operator of first order.
 See for instance the exposition for the case of a single Dirac operator in \cite{BoosW}.

-Given an elliptic first order operator $P:\CI\lrpar{X;E}\to\CI\lrpar{X;F}$ on a compact manifold $X$ with non-trivial boundary, its kernel is infinite dimensional and obtaining a Fredholm operator requires a restricition reducing this to a finite dimensional space.
-The Calder\'on projector of $P$ is the orthonormal projection onto the space of Cauchy data of $P$ by
+Given an elliptic first order operator $P:\CI\lrpar{X;E}\to\CI\lrpar{X;F}$ on a compact manifold $X$ with non-trivial boundary, its kernel is infinite dimensional and obtaining a Fredholm operator requires a restriction reducing this to a finite dimensional space.
+The Calder\'on projector of $P$, $\Pi_P$, is the orthogonal projection onto the space of Cauchy data of $P$,

 An elliptic boundary condition is a pseudodifferential operator of order zero taking values in some auxiliary bundle $G,$

 satisfying two conditions: \begin{itemize} \item [i)] $\displaystyle H^{(s)}\lrpar{\pa X;E\downharpoonright_{\pa X}} \xrightarrow{R^{(s)}} H^{(s)}\lrpar{\pa X;G}$ has closed range for every $s$ \item [ii)] $\displaystyle \Ran\lrpar{\sigma\lrpar{R}} = \Ran\lrpar{\sigma\lrpar{R}\sigma\lrpar{\Cald}} \cong \Ran\lrpar{\sigma\lrpar{\Cald}}.$ \end{itemize} Given an elliptic boundary condition the corresponding `realization' of $P$, $P_R$, given by restricting $P$ to